Are we right for you?

 New staff have two full days of CPD training the day before school opens.
 Then, during Inauguration, there is further CPD training.
 We also provide new staff CPD throughout a staff member's first year at Mercia School.

-Our teachers are warm and compassionate, but they believe in a zero-tolerance approach.
-When we say we have high expectations, we mean it.
+Our teachers are warm and compassionate, but they have incredibly high expectations relating to behaviour and attitudes.
 If you think it is too harsh to give a child a detention if they do not have their pen, Mercia is not the school for you.
 We hold parents to account as well and insist that they support their child by supporting our rules.
 We meet all families one-to-one in the summer before pupils start in September, this helps foster a positive relationship from the very beginning.
 These meetings help create an orderly school where pupils are safe, secure and happy.
 We insist that teachers reward pupils when they deserve it, but also sanction pupils when they misbehave.
-Mercia School requires staff who are willing to make mountains out of molehills.
-You need to know how to act disappointed over the little stuff.
+Mercia School requires staff who are willing to 'sweat the small stuff'.
 Equally, you need to help pupils reflect on mistakes and support them to move forward positively.

 We know that teaching is the most rewarding, exhilarating but exhausting profession.
 To make sure our staff do not burnout, we focus on feedback not marking, do not set homework and ban meaningless displays.
 We only meet when absolutely necessary.
 We respect teacher time.
 Our staff nurture a healthy, sustainable balance between their school and home lives.